Advertisement

 MICROORGANISMS

-Yeasts and other fermenting agents present in milk and milk curd.
+Yeasts and other fermenting agents are present in milk and milk curd.
 They can be wild and naturally occurring or cultured and introduced.

 MOLD

 Mold is a member of the fungus family.
 It can be on the surface of cheese (such as the fluffy white bloomy rind cheeses—which are somewhat reminiscent of mushrooms) or can be developed internally.
 Surface molds are the result of cheese being treated with the Penicillium candidum or Penicillium camemberti spore.
-Internal molds are very different, and are created by the introduction of Penicillium glaucum or Penicillium roqueforti spores, both used to create blue-veined cheeses.
-Certain French goat milk cheeses develop a natural bluish surface mold, and some of the newer double crème cheeses like Blue Castello, Bavarian Blue and Duet have both a surface mold and an internal mold.
+Internal molds are very different and are created by the introduction of Penicillium glaucum or Penicillium roqueforti spores, both used to create blue-veined cheeses.
+Certain French goat milk cheeses develop a natural bluish surface mold, and some of the newer double crème cheeses like Blue Castello, Bavarian Blue, and Duet have both a surface mold and an internal mold.
 Originally, the molds that made these cheeses were naturally occurring, as in the Roquefort caves.
 Today, much of the mold is manually introduced by the cheesemaker to guarantee success.

 MOLD-RIPENED CHEESES